What can an HRA reimburse?

 - Acne treatment

-Many HRAs don’t roll over year to year.
-So, your employees may want to stock up on a few of these items before the new plan year starts to fully take advantage of their benefits.
+Most HRAs don’t roll over year to year.
+So, your staff may want to stock up on a few of these items before the new plan year to fully take advantage of their employee benefit plan.

 Costs that are reimbursable with proof of an incurred expense and a doctor’s note

-Next, discuss qualified expenses requiring proof and a doctor’s note.
+Next, discuss qualified medical expenses requiring proof and a doctor’s note.
 For example, many over-the-counter items are eligible for reimbursement.
-But, some need your employees to provide a doctor’s note explaining why the services or item is medically necessary.
+However, some require your employees to provide a doctor’s note explaining why they have a medical need for that specific service or item.

 For these items to qualify for reimbursement, the doctor’s note needs to include: